How interview questions are changing in 2022

-Over the past two years, companies and employees have had to adapt to new ways of working, ranging from shifting how they serve customers to where employees work.
+Over the past two years, companies and employees have had to adapt to new ways of working, ranging from shifting how they serve customers, to where employees work.
 But now, things are changing again.
-Many companies have or are planning to welcome employees back to the office, at least part of the time.
+Many companies are planning to welcome employees back to the office, at least part of the time.

 When the pandemic hit and many knowledge workers went home to work, organizations still needed to hire new employees and shifted to remote recruiting and onboarding.
 Now, says Mike Hudy, chief science officer at Modern Hire, things are changing again.
 And companies need to be sure they have the right talent to navigate that shift.